m-soro/Project_1/README.md

 **Execution**

 I wanted to use object oriented principles, so I used classes for the ball and paddle.
 I then imported these two to the main script, and that's how far I got into it.
-I immediately found it difficult to conceptualize how all these pieces work together.
+I found it difficult to conceptualize how these objects will work together.

 Now that the app is functioning, I could visualize a blueprint for how the object's methods and the app script's functions can work together.